-Pining for wine in San Diego: The Farmers Insurance Open, Torrey Pines, January 24-27, 2024
+Pining for wine in San Diego: The Farmers Insurance Open, Torrey Pines, January 29-February 1, 2026

 San Diego is a fabulous destination for wine as is the case with just about everything else you can do there.
 Within a half-hour of Torrey Pines, not accounting for any tournament-related traffic, you have an overload of great-sounding options.
 Most markets I feel like I can get a pretty good perspective from my desk in NJ.
-In San Diego I’m pretty sure I left some shots out on the course so I’m already looking forward to a revision next year if not sooner.
+In San Diego I’m pretty sure I left some shots out on the course, especially since so many places simply don’t post a list.

 Restaurants

 We’re going to break from our usual practice and start with a no-see-um, simply because Addison is the only three-star Michelin restaurant we’ve covered so far.
 It’s hard to say we covered it because the website is totally minimalist.
+In lieu of a menu or wine list, there’s a “consumer request form.”
 I guess with that kind of acclaim, you don’t have to sell yourself a whole lot.
 The Wine Spectator says they have 2600 selections and 10000 bottles in inventory.
-I’m sure you can find what you want if you can afford it.
+I’m sure you can find what you want if you can afford it as an accompaniment to the 10 course tasting menu for $395.

-Whatever is on hand at Addison, it’s hard to imagine it’s light-years better than the profoundly cosmopolitan list at Stake Chophouse and Bar.
+Though as just mentioned we can’t confirm anything about Addison, it’s hard to imagine it’s light-years better than the profoundly cosmopolitan list at Stake Chophouse and Bar.
 The 60-page list is a veritable United Nations of Wine, including representation from China and England.
-Prices run high (we wince any time we see Opus over $1000), but in fairness the list begins with a nice cross-section of Sommelier Selections under $100 so you’re not necessarily going to get your pocket picked.
+Prices run high (we wince any time we see Opus over $1000), but in fairness the list begins with a nice cross-section of Sommelier Picks mostly under $100 so you’re not necessarily going to get your pocket picked.
 The plethora of full-bodied reds ensures you can put your steak (sic) in the ground here.
+Wine List

-Marine Room has an outstanding list that “climbs the ladder” nicely, meaning they generally give you the opportunity to choose wines from the same region at ascending price points.
-In most parts of the world the selection is relatively small but well-chosen.
+Marine Room has a strong list that “climbs the ladder” nicely, meaning they generally give you the opportunity to choose wines from the same region at ascending price points.
+Still, the many trophy wines are priced like, um trophies.
+In most parts of the world the selection is distressingly small but usually well-chosen.
 However, once you get to California cabs all bets are off.
-In addition to a hefty list of mid-range offerings, there are stunning verticals of a half dozen or so cult classics, with a special nod to Harlan.
-They certainly aren’t inexpensive in absolute terms, but these gems are priced right around retail, as if such a thing existed for Harlan.
+In addition to a reasonable list of mid-range offerings, there are verticals of a half dozen or so cult classics, with a special nod to Bond and Harlan.
+The concentration here gives new meaning to the phrase “bottled in Bond.”
+Wine List

 Mille Fleurs in Rancho Santa Fe is a no-see-um.
-They claim to have 700 selections from all over the world so probably a safe bet if you can handle the $175 prix fixe menu.
+They claim to have 700 selections from all over the world and at various price points, so probably a safe bet though we’d call first.
+A related restaurant, Mr. A, is similarly coy about their wine program.

-Island Prime removed their full list from the web at some point in the last year.
+Island Prime removed their full list from the web at some point in the last year and all that’s left is a decent but not inspired by-the-glass selection.
 Here’s what I said during my last visit, but buyer beware: There are enough “eclectic” whites and “unique” reds to satisfy most curious drinkers, while the New World cab and Bordeaux options touch all the bases including about a 15-bottle vertical/horizontal of Bond.

 Same story at Juniper and Ivy.
-Last year we found a compact list that had no prices, so we were off to a bit of a weird start anyway.
+Two years ago we found a compact list that had no prices, so we were off to a bit of a weird start anyway.
 We don’t know why they got stage fright because it looked like one of those relatively rare lists where you can tell some love and curation has gone into assembling a mix of diverse, artisanal labels.
-I can’t in good conscience regard it as a good sign that they don’t show it any more.
+I can’t in good conscience regard it as a positive sign that they don’t show it any more.

 Retail